Tandem Streamer Flies: Exclusive Best Fall Trout Tips

 5. Piscifun 12-Piece Fly Fishing Flies Set

 Piscifun’s set is compact and practical.
-It includes a defined assortment with multiple hook and color options, along with a storage approach that helps keep the kit organized.
+It includes a defined assortment with multiple hook and color options, along with storage that helps keep the kit organized.

 For tandem streamer flies, a smaller, curated set can actually be a strength because it makes pairing easier.
 If you know how one fly sinks, dives, or rides in the water, you can build a tandem around that behavior without much trial and error.
 That makes this kit appealing for anglers who want to fish rather than fuss with gear.

 Pros: